|Freshman Year||Sophomore Year||Junior Year||Senior Year|

 - Start and maintain a personal academic file with current grades, reports, projects, honors and activities.

-- Create a resume and schedule a resume review appointment with a career consultant in the Career Center for a resume critique, followed by completing a student profile and uploading your resume to the Pioneer Career Network (PCN).
+- Create a résumé and schedule a résumé review appointment in the CPDO for a résumé critique, followed by completing a student profile and uploading your résumé to the Pioneer Career Network (PCN).

 - Search for a summer job or internship related to your career interest.
 Review academic department bulletin boards; talk to faculty, family, and friends; create a job agent in Pioneer Career Network to notify you of new opportunities for your major.

-- Attend Career Center workshops and events, such as: Career Fairs, the Professional Etiquette Event, and speed interviewing.
+- Attend CPDO workshops and events, such as: Career Fairs, the Professional Etiquette Event, and other career-related events.

 - Maintain a good GPA.